and Executive Leadership

-President & Chief Executive Officer
+Interim President & Chief Executive Officer, Chief Advancement Officer

-Chief Financial Officer
+Interim Chief Operating Officer, Chief Financial Officer

 Chris Nordloh brings 15 years of experience promoting and instilling strong business practices in the health and human services sector.
 In his 8 years at Chicago Commons, 5 as CFO, he helped change Commons’ trajectory from bankruptcy to thriving.
 As CFO and later Chief Strategy Officer at Aunt Martha’s, he oversaw traditional finance areas, mergers, marketing, and the construction of two new health care centers.
 Chris joined One Hope United in 2015 to help manage projects, including the management of the Conscience Community Network.
 Chris has an MBA from the University of Chicago Booth School of Business, an MA from the Graduate Institute at St. John’s College, and a BA from New York University.

-Executive Director, Community Based Family Services
+Executive Director, Community-Based Family Services

 Executive Director, Florida

 Sarah R. Tunning, LMHC, is Executive Director of Florida.
 She previously served as Senior Vice President for Continuous Quality Improvement at One Hope United.
 She has over 20 years of experience working as a social worker and therapist.
 With experience working for Florida Department of Children and Families in foster care and investigations and a decade of directing mental health programs, she returned to child welfare to utilize her years of experience in the mental health and substance abuse fields in the quality department.
 Throughout her career she has led several quality initiatives, provided training, developed curriculum, instructed college courses, and revamped systems to make them more effective and profitable.
 She holds a Master’s Degree in Mental Health from University of South Florida and a Bachelor’s degree in Social Work from Malone University in Canton Ohio.